justincastilla/vanilla-browswer-otel/README.md

 ## 4. Running the Project & Viewing Examples

-Start the NGINX reverse proxy server and the OTel Elastic Collector using Docker Compose:
+Ensure your docker container service is started.
+Run the NGINX reverse proxy server and the OTel Elastic Collector using Docker Compose:
 ```bash
 docker-compose up
 ```

-Then start the Parcel server:
+Open a new tab in your terminal to run the Parcel server:

 ```bash
 npm run dev
 ```

 This will serve `index.html` bundle your `app.js`, which contains various buttons and inputs that emit OpenTelemetry spans based on different types of instrumentation.

+Open the browser to `localhost:1234` and open the devtools to the Console view.
+You will see information appear in when button clicks occur.
+You can also check the network tab to view traces being sent out with their payloads.

 ---